 *********** Washington River Festival and Big Muddy Clean-Up!
 Saturday, April 20, 2013 Learn about alternative building and solar energy, while getting a little muddy plastering our "roving" straw bale wall!
 It's free, and there will be live music and lots of vendors and organizations in attendance.
 Get down at the Big Muddy!
 See the Flyer.

 Bill and Jody of Earth's Classroom hosted this fun and educational event again, for the seventh year!
 Tour three very different green owner-built homes: an earth- contact green home with photovoltaic intertie and solar hot water, a round cordwood home with a sod roof and composting toilet, and our octagon strawbale home, off-grid with adobe floor and humanure composting toilet.
 Jody and Bill feed you lunch, as well as giving you a lot of food for thought!
 For information on their 2013 program, contact Jody at 573-437-7628.

-Solar Picnic at Onondaga Cave State Park Saturday June 16, 2012
+Solar Picnic at Onondaga Cave State Park Summer Solstice Saturday

 Onondaga Cave State Park will hold it's annual Solar Fair, the Saturday of the Summer Solstice.
 Silver Seed Farms will be on hand to discuss solar energy and equipment and straw bale building.
 This is a fun family event each year, with every other year being the much bigger event.
 See below "Green Living Fair", which has a lot of presenters and green vendors available to talk with.